-More than 1,200 instructors, teaching fellows, and academic support staff worked with the Poorvu Center during the summer to prepare for the unusual fall 2020 semester.
+More than 1,200 instructors, teaching fellows, and academic support staff worked with the Poorvu Center to prepare for the 2020-2021 academic year.
 We invite you to continue engaging with the Center throughout the year.
 This website provides resources and services for faculty, teaching fellows, and all instructors.

 Self-Directed Support & Consultations:

-With the fall term now in session, the Poorvu Center will focus on helping faculty through self-directed resources and one-on-one or small group consultations.
+In addition to ongoing workshops and faculty teaching initiatives programs, the Poorvu Center will continue to help faculty through self-directed resources and one-on-one or small group consultations.
 Faculty can enroll in the self-directed program online, which offers recommendations for teaching, how-to guides, and workshop recordings.
 As always, instructors may request a consultation on the Poorvu Center website.

 Calendar of Events: